DevanshSrajput/Dataa_Analyst_Agent/Readme.md

 ## 🔑 API Key (Because Free Lunches Don’t Last)

 - Uses Together API for LLM magic.
-- Default key is included (if it stops working, blame the universe).
+- Connect with me if getting your own API key is so difficult for you (I'll provide you mine-You`re Welcome)
-- To use your own, search for [DEFAULT_API_KEY](http://_vscodecontentref_/0) in the code and replace it.
+- To use your own, search for [api_key = os.getenv('TOGETHER_API_KEY')](http://_vscodecontentref_/0) in the code and replace it.
 Yes, you have to do it yourself.

 ## 🔑 API Key Configuration